-It would be pure speculation to even guess what religion the earliest Rosentreters were, however given the facts from of the 1500’s onwards, it is possible that they were originally Roman Catholic (or Pagan?) and becoming Lutheran after the early 1500’s.
+It would be pure speculation to even guess what religion the earliest Rosentreters were, however given the facts from of the 1400’s onward, it is most likely that they were originally Roman Catholic with some of the family becoming Lutheran after the early 1500’s.

-Before 1680, all of the documented Rosentreters I have found were Lutheran, and apart from Georg & Agnes’ family documented in the Catholic section below, continued to be largely from the Evangelistic faiths (Protestant, Lutheran, etc.) even until the present day.
+Before 1680, most of the documented Rosentreters I have found were Lutheran, and apart from Dietrich and Georg & Agnes’ family documented in the Catholic section below, continued to be largely from the Evangelistic faiths (Protestant, Lutheran, etc.) even until the present day.

 The Lutheran Church was formed by Martin Luther around 1525 in the Electorate of Saxony in Germany.

 While the faith bears his name Martin always disliked the term Lutheran, preferring the term Evangelical, which was derived from εὐαγγέλιον euangelion, a Greek word meaning “good news”, i.e. “Gospel”.

 The church in the photo – St Jacobi in Bramstedt in Lower Saxony – has seen over 100 Rosentreter christenings, marriages and funerals.
 Another Lutheran church some 5 km’s away in Sandstedt has seen a similar number.

 There is also mention of a Lutheran ‘court preacher’, Rudolph Rosentreter [I2190], born before 1720 who lived in Königs Wusterhausen, Brandenburg, Germany.

 Further reading: Lutherans of Russia by Thomas K Edlund

 Canon Dietrich Rosentreter [I4813] is the earliest recorded Catholic and was a Priest (Canon) in Magdeburg and Stendal, Saxony Anhalt between 1425 & 1488.